2 die, 4 injured in Lagos-Abeokuta Expressway accident – The Sun Nigeria

-The Federal Road Safety Corps (FRSC) in Ogun, on Thursday said that two persons lost their lives in an accident that involved seven vehicles at Joju area on the Lagos-Abeokuta Expressway.
+The Federal Road Safety Corps (FRSC) in Ogun, yesterday, said that two persons lost their lives in an accident that involved seven vehicles at the Joju axis of the Lagos-Abeokuta Expressway.

-The Sector Commander of FRSC, Mr Ahmed Umar, confirmed the incident to the News Agency of Nigeria (NAN) in Ota, Ogun, saying that four other persons sustained various degrees of injuries in the accident.
+The Sector Commander of FRSC, Mr Ahmed Umar, who confirmed the incident to the News Agency of Nigeria (NAN) in Ota, Ogun, said that four other persons sustained various degrees of injuries in the accident.

-The sector Commander said that five persons came out unhurt, while two persons died, four sustained various degrees of injuries in the accident.
+The sector Commander said that five persons came out unhurt, while two persons died and four sustained various degrees of injuries in the accident.

-Umar blamed the accident on excessive speeding and break failure and urged motorists against speeding to avoid accidents.
+Umar blamed the accident on excessive speeding and brake failure and urged motorists against speeding to avoid accidents.

 He advised motorists to always ensure that their vehicles are in good condition before putting them on the highways.